marisukukise/japReader/README.md

 2. Delete the files `options.json` and `window_settings.json`
 This will keep your word data, but will just reset the options to default

-If this still doesn't work, then something might be wrong with cache from old versions, in which case you should delete the entire configuration folder (one step up the config file).
+If this still doesn't work, then something might be wrong with cache from old versions, in which case you should delete the entire japReader folder (one step up the [configuration folder](#configuration-files)).
 But remember to backup your config folder before, because it contains your seen/known/etc data.

 ## Why does the text \"i+1\" keep showing?
 When the the text \"i+1\" shows up, that means there is only one unknown word in the sentence.
 This is perfect for sentence/vocab Anki cards.